Passive Smoking Effects on Non-smoking Pregnant Women & Your Child

 - Exposure to smoke in the household can lead to long-term wheezing, cough, and phlegm in children.

 - Secondhand smoke is a known cause of sleep apnea and middle ear infections.

-- Involuntary smoking increases the chance of miscarriage, premature delivery and low birth weight.
-It affects cardiovascular function and can damage the lining of the blood carrying arteries.
+- Involuntary smoking increases the chance of miscarriage, premature delivery, and low birth weight.
+It affects the cardiovascular function and can damage the lining of the blood carrying arteries.

 - Rolling down the window while you smoke in the car does not protect your baby from tobacco smoke.

 What If Smoking During Pregnancy

 Following can happens if you or your partner smoking in pregnancy...

 - Babies born to mums who smoke during pregnancy are at a higher risk of being born underweight and may have congenital abnormalities or birth defects.